Linuxfabrik/monitoring-plugins/check-plugins/restic-stats/README.md

 Collects statistics across multiple snapshots in a restic repository, including the number of unique files and their total size.
 Supports different counting modes (restore-size, files-by-contents, raw-data).
+The figures are reported for trending and never alert on their own.
 Requires root or sudo.

 options:
   -h, --help            show this help message and exit